vuejs/rfcs/active-rfcs/0033-router-navigation-failures.md

 - Breaking change although migration is relatively simple and in many cases will allow the developer to remove existing code

-# Alternatives

-- Differentiating `next(false)` from navigations that get overridden by more recent navigations by defining another Navigation Failure

 # Adoption strategy

-- Expose `NavigationFailureType` in vue-router@3 so that Navigation Failures can be told apart from regular Errors.
-We could also expose a function `isNavigationFailure` to tell them apart.
+- Expose `NavigationFailureType` and `isNavigationFailure` in vue-router@3 so that Navigation Failures can be told apart from regular Errors.
 - `afterEach` and `onError` are relatively simple to migrate, most of the time they are not used many times either.
 - `router.push` doesn't reject when navigation fails anymore.
 Any code relying on catching an error should await the promise result instead.